sudoyolo/MyML/README.md

 # MyML
-This repository contains my experiments with Deep Learning.
+This repository contains my experiments with Machine Learning.

 | Demo_Name.ipynb | Description | Model Used |
 | --------------- | ----------- | ---------- |